 Women’s Philharmonic Advocacy, together with the Women and Music Project of Brandeis University, is launching an activism campaign for the inclusion of women composers in the repertoire of symphony orchestras.
-Most orchestras continue the exclusionary practice of including only one, two or zero works by female composers per season.
-Considering that a full-time orchestra may program works by 40, 50 (or more) different composers per season, we find this representation to be pitifully inadequate, and not serving audience members and music lovers in the important task of uncovering and recovering unjustly neglected repertoire.
+Considering that a full-time orchestra may program works by 40, 50 (or more) different composers per season, we find the meager representation of women to be woefully inadequate, and not serving audience members and music lovers in the important task of uncovering and recovering unjustly neglected repertoire.

 We invite you to join us in our Activism Project